maelbecel/ARea/doc/Writerside/topics/Mobile-Components.md

 # Mobile-Components

+Here is the folder where all components used in screen are stored.

 ## [AppletComponent.tsx](https://github.com/maelbecel/ARea/blob/master/mobile/Area51/components/Applets/AppletComponent.tsx)

 The `AppletComponent` is the component that will be used to display the applets in the mobile application.
 It is a simple component that will display the name of the applet and the icon of the applet.
 It will also display the number of unread messages in the applet.